Brown Brothers Harriman & Co.: History

+Founding, 1800s

-After immigrating to Baltimore in 1800 and building a successful linen mercantile trading business, Alexander Brown and his four sons co-founded Alex.
+After immigrating to Baltimore in 1800 and building a successful linen trading business, Alexander Brown and his four sons co-founded Alex.
 Brown & Sons.
 In 1818, one son, John Alexander Brown, traveled to Philadelphia to establish John A. Brown and Co.
-In 1825, another son, James Brown, established Brown Brothers & Co. on Pine Street in Lower Manhattan and relocated to Wall Street in 1833.
-This firm eventually acquired all other Brown branches in the U.S. Another son, William Brown, had established William Brown & Co. in England in 1810, which was renamed Brown, Shipley & Co. in 1839 and became a separate entity in 1918.
+In 1825, another son, James Brown, established Brown Bros. & Co. on Pine Street in Lower Manhattan and relocated to Wall Street in 1833.
+This firm eventually acquired all other Brown branches in the U.S.

 Following the panic of 1837, Brown Brothers withdrew from most of its lending business.
 Two of the brothers, John and George, sold their shares in the company to the other two brothers, William and James.
 During the recovery from this economic turmoil, they chose to focus solely on currency exchange and international trade.

+Another son, William Brown, had established William Brown & Co. in England in 1810, which was renamed Brown, Shipley & Co. in 1839 and became a separate entity in 1918.